danielcolquitt/Linear-beamformers/README.md

 ## DAS_beamformer.m

-Applied conventional delay-and-sum (DAS) beamerformer --- computes the steering vector for a given bearing; assumes incident plane wave.
+Applies conventional delay-and-sum (DAS) beamerformer --- computes the steering vector for a given bearing; assumes incident plane wave.

+## MVDR_beamformer.m

+Applies Capon/MVDR beamformer --- computes spatial spectrum for Capon beamformer.

 ## DoA.m

-Computes the SPL of the beamformed field and estimates the DoA based on the means of the two bearings with the highest SPLs.
+Estimates the DoA based on the maximum field value.
+Does not work well for multiple DoAs.

 ## To do

-- Code up MV beamformer
-- Add noise
+- Incorporate temporal noise